AmesCornish/buttersink/README.md

 ButterSink is designed for efficient reliable transfers for backups.
 Currently implemented features include:

-  * Transfers between a local btrfs filesystem and an Amazon S3 bucket
+  * Transfers between a local btrfs filesystem, Amazon S3 bucket, other local btrfs filesystems, or remote btrfs filesystems over ssh

   * Automatically synchronizes a set of snapshots, or a single snapshot, transferring only needed differences